Willie Cañate

-Emisael William Cañate Librada (born December 11, 1971) is a former Major League Baseball left fielder and right-handed batter who played for the Toronto Blue Jays in 1993.
+Emisael William Cañate Librada (born December 11, 1971) is a Venezuelan former Major League Baseball left fielder and right-handed batter who played for the Toronto Blue Jays in 1993.
 The Blue Jays went on to win the World Series that season.

 Cañate was a career .213 hitter (10-for-47) with one home run and three RBI in 38 games.

 After the 1993 season, Cañate played at the AA and AAA levels in 1994 and 1995, played one season in the Mexican League and five more seasons in Italy before retiring.